MicrosoftDocs/iis-docs/iis/develop/runtime-extensibility/developing-iis-modules-and-handlers-with-the-net-framework.md

 Now that we have implemented the custom module and handler, we deploy them to our web application.
 There are a number of ways to deploy a module or handler to the application, and a number of configuration options you can use to tailor their deployment to your needs.
 We illustrate the most basic deployment steps below.
 For an advanced discussion of deployment and configuration options, including how to deploy a module/handler for the entire server, please see the next article in the series: **Deploying IIS Modules and Handlers (coming soon)**.

 The steps below assume that you are deploying the module and handler to an existing application on your IIS server.
-If you do not have an application created, use the root application of the "Default Web Site" typically located at %systemdrive%\inetpub\wwwroot.
+If you do not have an application created, use the root application of the "Default Web Site" typically located at `%systemdrive%\inetpub\wwwroot`.
 In the example below, we deploy the module and handler to an application called "myiis7project" located in the Default Web Site.

 To deploy the module and handler, first make the assembly containing their implementation available to your ASP.NET application: